List of former state routes in Georgia (1–199): State Route 179

 State Route 179 (SR 179) was a state highway that existed in the southwestern part of the state.
-It traversed Grady and Baker counties.
+It traversed Grady County.
+SR 179 existed as a state highway from 1940 to 1987.
+Today it is known as County Route 179, or simply "Old 179".
 At the end of 1940, SR 179 was established from SR 111 in Calvary to US 84/SR 38 in Whigham.
 In 1942, it was extended north-northwest to just north of the Grady–Mitchell county line, and then west to SR 97 in Vada.
 The entire highway was indicated as being "on system–not marked or maintained".
 By the end of 1949, SR 262 was established on the Grady–Mitchell county line, replacing the east–west part of SR 179.
 By the middle of 1950, a portion north-northwest of Whigham was hard surfaced.
 Two small portions between Whigham and the Grady–Mitchell county line had a "sand clay, top soil, or stabilized earth" surface.
 By the end of 1951, the southern two thirds of this segment was hard surfaced.
 A portion south-southeast of Whigham had completed grading, but was not surfaced.
 The next year, this portion near Whigham was hard surfaced.
 By the middle of 1954, the entire Calvary–Whigham segment was hard surfaced.
 A portion south of the SR 262 intersection was shifted eastward and had a sand clay, topsoil, or stabilized earth surface.
 About a year later, this portion was hard surfaced.
 In 1987, SR 179 was decommissioned.